krishnaKSA/Linux-Kernel/LDD3/Experiment_inbulit_kernelmodule.md

 + Build the new dtb file.

 # STEP 3: Build kernel module
-+ Created kernel module which is compatible with the device node added in the qts file.
++ Created kernel module which is compatible with the device node added in the qts file.(step2)
 + Registered as platform driver, after registration probe function will be invoked.
 + In the probe function, registered for the interrupt.
 Read interrupt number from dts file.
 + To communicate from user app, and transfters data bewtween this driver and user app, created device files